 Peter Vanriel, M.Sc., P.Biol.

-Peter is the General Manager of CanNorth and has over 30 years of experience.
+Peter is our General Manager and has over 30 years of experience.
 An important part of his position is to provide leadership and vision to the organization by setting strategies and providing direction for the company’s growth.
 Other responsibilities include business development, staff mentorship, technical leadership, and project management.
 His career has focused on environmental matters related to natural resource developments and he has been involved with over 800 projects.
 Peter has specialized skills in aquatic ecology, but his research background encompasses many other aspects of the natural sciences.
 He has comprehensive knowledge of environmental regulatory requirements and has established excellent relationships with many regulatory agencies.
 In addition, Peter has provided expert witness testimony during public enquiries and he has been an invited speaker at conferences on a diversity of topics.
-His professional volunteer activities include advisory roles related to science and the environment for the Saskatchewan and Federal governments, as well as senior roles in various professional organizations.
+His professional volunteer activities include advisory roles related to science and the environment for the Saskatchewan and federal governments, as well as senior roles in various professional organizations.

 Kelly Wells, M.Sc., P.Biol.

 Kelly is our Biology Division Manager and a Senior Aquatic Biologist at CanNorth.
 She has over 20 years of experience, and has been with CanNorth since 2001.
 Kelly’s expertise is in aquatic toxicology and ecosystems.
 She has extensive experience leading large-scale investigations that integrate information from multiple disciplines, including baseline studies, environmental assessments, and monitoring programs.
 She is also highly involved in developing means for enhancing local community and Indigenous participation in environmental data collection.
 Kelly has participated on committees providing input on federal regulations, co-authored several publications, and presented on environmental topics nationally and internationally.
 She is an active member of the science and environment committees for the Mining Association of Canada.